cfengine/documentation/reference/promise-types/packages.markdown

      package_version => "1.2.3-456";
 ```

-**Notes**:
-This selects the operator that compares the promiser to the state of the
-system packages currently installed.
-If the criterion matches, the
-policy action is scheduled for promise-keeping.

 ### package_version

+**Description**: Version reference point for determining promised version

+Used for specifying the targeted package version when the version is
+written separately from the name of the command.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Version reference point for determining promised version

 **Example**: